jingbogit/everest-tutorials/novice.md

 # Enhanced skills

 This chapter introduces more advanced development tools which are used in our workflow.
-At the end of this stage,  you should be capable of manage a git repo independently.
+At the end of this stage,  you should be capable of managing a git repo independently.

 ---